AdaCore/spark2014/lrm/source/packages.rst

       :Trace Unit: TBD

 #.
-A Refined_Depends aspect shall only refine state abstractions whose
+A Refined_Depends aspect specification is, in effect, a copy of
-   refinement is visible at the point of the Refined_Depends aspect.
-All other variables and state abstractions are simply replicated in the Refined_Depends aspect by names that denote the same entities.

-#.
-Each **null** identifier in the Depends aspect is replicated in the
-    Refined_Depends aspect.
+   the corresponding Depends aspect specification except that any references in the Depends aspect to a state abstraction whose refinement is visible at the point of the Refined_Depends specification are replaced (as described below) with references to one or more (or possibly zero, if a null refinement is somehow involved) direct or indirect constituents of that state abstraction.

 #.
 Each state abstraction denoted in the Depends aspect whose non-**null**
    refinement is visible at the point of the Refined_Depends aspect shall be refined in the Refined_Depends aspect as follows: